tBaxter/another-rodeo/src/pages/bikes/electric-schwinn.md

   {% figure img_path "test-fit-electric.jpeg" "I did a test fit to be sure the electric bits were going to fit." %}

   {% figure img_path "ikea.jpeg" "I had a cheap IKEA backpack that coincidentally fit the Wald basket perfectly and hid all the electric parts.
 You can also see the brake levers have changed.
-That's because the e-bike kit cuts power when you use the brakes, so you have to use their levers.
-If y" %}
+That's because the e-bike kit cuts power when you use the brakes, so you have to use their levers." %}

 And that was pretty much it.
 I don't appear to have any pictures of the wiring, mostly because it was nearly plug and play.
 I do recall having to change one connector to make the battery and controller compatible, but other than that it was really just plugging things in.
 I did put some cable wrap on the wires to keep them tidy.
 But it was all pretty simple, and the instructions were decent enough.